-The Philosopher: Rebecca Goldstein + Antonio Damasio
+The Rubin The Philosopher: Rebecca Goldstein + Antonio Damasio

 The stand-by list becomes available at the admissions desk exactly two (2) hours before the start of the program.
 You must be physically present to sign up on the list.
 Any available tickets will be released to the stand-by list, in order, beginning ten minutes before the start of the program.
 Each person can purchase up to two tickets.
 You must be physically present at the time your name is called or your place in line will be forfeited.
 Unfortunately, we are unable to predict how many tickets, if any, may become available.

 Chairman's Circle members of the museum have first priority to purchase tickets for sold-out programs, should tickets become available.
 Please call 212.620.5000 ext.
 344 to inquire about membership.

 With the advances made in neuroscience, do we need philosophers?
 Rebecca Goldstein addresses this and other questions in her new book Plato at the Googleplex and here, in person, with one of neuroscience's leading lights, Antonio Damasio.

 Rebecca Newberger Goldstein is launching her most recent work, Plato at the Googleplex, published by Pantheon, at The Rubin with this Brainwave session.
 She received her doctorate in philosophy from Princeton University.
 Her award-winning books include the novels The Mind-Body Problem, Properties of Light, 36 Arguments for the Existence of God: A Work of Fiction and nonfiction studies of Kurt Gödel and Baruch Spinoza.
 She has received a MacArthur Foundation Fellowship, has been designated a Humanist of the Year and a Freethought Heroine, and is a fellow of the American Academy of Arts and Sciences.
 She lives in Massachusetts.